amryxza/COMP-363-Final-Project/Report of condition.md

 The only comment is that we need to rework the pacing and some of the wording, as it loses a lot of the writing.

-The code for the processing has been dictated but we can mix symbols to addd more.
+The code for the processing has been dictated, but we can mix symbols to add more.
 Each group of symbols represent a specific type of decision loop or action:

     ??? = decision between 2 options